echeran/smile-of-murugan/webbook/chapter07.md

-K. Kailasapathy has shown, in his excellent book *Tamil Heroic* *Poetry* (1968), that the most important structural element in the Tamil classical (heroic and erotic) poem was the *formula.¹* The oral bard, reciting his themes, had to work rather fast in the midst of an enthusiastic, thrilled and demanding audience; he could hardly hold his audience in permanent attention.
+K. Kailasapathy has shown, in his excellent book *Tamil Heroic* *Poetry* (1968), that the most important structural element in the Tamil classical (heroic and erotic) poem was the *formula.*[^formula] The oral bard, reciting his themes, had to work rather fast in the midst of an enthusiastic, thrilled and demanding audience; he could hardly hold his audience in permanent attention.
 That is why the formulae had so great functional value for both the audience and the minstrels (Kailasapathy, op. *cit.* p.
 138).

-1
-☐
+[^formula]: A recurrent element in narration or description, restricted by metrical considerations, as a rule an exact repetition "of a group of words expressing a given essential idea" (K. Kailasapathy, M. Parry).

 Kailasapathy quotes a number of formulae occurring again and again in the classical corpus of the poems, e.g. *naṇantalai yulakam* (metric pattern
 "wide-placed world”, cf. *Puṟ*.
 221.11;
 *Patiṟ*.
 63. 18, *Kalit*.
 6.3, *Mullaip*.
 1; or *cirukaṇyāṇai* “the smalleyed
 elephant" (metric pattern -/- - ), occurring in *Ak*.
 314.3, 327.2, 24.13, 179.4, *Nar*.
 232. 1, *Puṟ.* 6.13, 316.12, 395.18 etc.

 Some formulae show absolutely identical structure and exponents, save for one "synonym” used for another, like in *aravu vekuṇṭanna* *tēral* (*Pur*.
 376.14): *pāmpu vekuṇṭanna tēral (Cirupāṇ*.
 237) “toddy